 What Should Be on Your Law Firm Dashboard?

 It takes more than a profit-and-loss statement and balance sheet to understand how your firm is doing.
+In addition to financial reports, integrating a case management system into your dashboard can provide a comprehensive view of your firm’s operations and performance.
 Your law firm’s dashboard shows where you are going and enables you to make changes that help you get there.
 It is a leading indicator — like the dashboard in your car, it lets you know your machine is operating at peak performance and warns you if something is wrong.

 Lagging Indicators vs. Leading Indicators